• Skip to main content

 weight loss surgeries options gastric bypass surgery Image Credit UCLA Medical Center

-The adjustable gastric band is an inflatable band wrapped around the upper portion of your stomach.
+The adjustable band is an inflatable band wrapped around the upper portion of your stomach.

-In this laparoscopic operation, you do not lose your stomach; instead, your doctor gradually adjusts the size of your stomach opening.
+In this laparoscopic operation, you do not lose your stomach; instead, your doctor gradually modifies the size of your stomach opening.

 Biliopancreatic Diversion with Duodenal Switch